jmiszczak/quantum-shooter/README.md

 There is only one quantum state used.
 Also, all quantum bullets have to mea measured at the same time.

-More about [EPR paradox](https://en.wikipedia.org/wiki/EPR_paradox) and [Bell states](https://en.wikipedia.org/wiki/Bell_state).
-Also recommended [Orginal paper by Einstein, Podolsky and Rosen](https://doi.org/10.1103/PhysRev.47.777), which is free to read.

 ## Requirements

 In order to run the game you need to install [LÖVE](love2d.org/) framework.
 The game was tested under Ubuntu 20.04.3 LTS with LÖVE 11.3.

 ## Credits